apostrophecms/docs/docs/cookbook/deploying-to-heroku.md

 `0.0.0.0/0`

-This will allow you to connect for the purposes of this tutorial, but should be modified for a production site.
+This will allow you to connect, but you might desire a fixed IP for your site.
 One solution is to use the [fixie-socks](https://elements.heroku.com/addons/fixie-socks) add-on from Heroku.

 ### Telling Heroku about your database

-You will need to set an environment variable in Heroku so that your dynos can communicate with the database.Within your new database deployment, click on the 'connect' button next to the name.
+You will need to set an environment variable in Heroku so that your dynos can communicate with the database.
+Within your new database deployment, click on the 'connect' button next to the name.
 Next, click on 'Connect your application'.
 By default, the driver drop-down menu should be set to 'Node.js' and version '4.1 or later'.
-If they aren't, change thhem and then copy the connection string.
+If they aren't, change them and then copy the connection string.
 Paste the string into a text editor and add your password.
-Again, make sure to URL encode any special special characters.
-Now use this string to set set a environment variable in heroku.
+Again, make sure to URL encode any special characters.
+Now use this string to set an environment variable in Heroku.
 It should look something like this:

 ```
-$ heroku config:set 'APOS_MONGODB_URI=mongodb+srv://<yourUserName>:<password>@heroku-tut.lrzxt0l.mongodb.net/?retryWrites=true&w=majority)'
+$ heroku config:set 'APOS_MONGODB_URI=mongodb+srv://<yourUserName>:<password>@heroku-tut.lrzxt0l.mongodb.net/?retryWrites=true&w=majority'
 ```

-We use the single quotes to avoid problems with most special characters in the URI.
+We use single quotes to avoid problems with most special characters in the URI.
 If you used the `'` character in the URI, you'll need to escape that with `\'`.

 From here, you can test your site locally.